oracle/oracle-db-appdev-monitoring/oracle-teq/README.md

 ### Create ConfigMap to store TNS_ADMIN

-This steps illustrates how to create the K8s ConfigMap to store the Oracle Database TNS data that is used by Oracle Observability Exporter.
+This step creates the K8s ConfigMap to store the Oracle Database TNS data that is used by Oracle Observability Exporter.

 ```bash
 kubectl create configmap db-metrics-tns-admin \